terrastruct/d2-docs/blog/animation.md

 Brief factsheet:
 - Single file, weights 88kb, the vast majority is the embedded fonts so that it looks the same everywhere.
-- Concisely described.
-Well-formatted, readable D2 text (i.e. has newlines) is 85 lines.
+- Well-formatted, readable D2 text (i.e. has newlines) is 85 lines.
 - Configurable.
 This animation has 1400ms intervals, but if you want the animation to linger for longer and shorter, simply change the flags.
 - Easily split into 2 separate SVGs (the default behavior of CLI when a flag is not passed